jax-ml/jax/jax/experimental/jax2tf/g3doc/primitives_with_limited_support.md

 in the "compiled" mode, i.e., **when using XLA to compile the converted program**.
 We are pretty close to that goal.

+The converter has a mode in which it attempts to avoid special XLA TF ops (`enable_xla=False`).
+In this mode, some primitives have additional limitations.

 This table only shows errors for cases that are working in JAX (see [separate list of unsupported or partially-supported primitives](https://github.com/google/jax/blob/main/jax/experimental/jax2tf/g3doc/jax_primitives_coverage.md) )